children's books, self publishing

 Sometimes you will need text embedded in your pdf file.
 To do this go to the “options” tab and click on the boxes shown.

 Your cover file needs to be a separate pdf as well.
-Once both files are ready, head to the KDP site and upload them to your bookshelf.
+Once both files are ready, you will head to the KDP site and upload them to your bookshelf.

 So those are some of the tricks that I have learned along the way, and I hope that they help you as well!
 If you have any questions, please comment below or contact me and I will do my best to answer.